American entry into Canada by land: Prohibited items

 Electronic media of travelers entering Canada can be randomly checked.
 Computers and mobile phone are subject to search without a warrant at the border, and illegal content can result in the seizure of the electronic device as well as detention, arrest and prosecution of the bearer.
 Agents may access or otherwise view contents of online accounts and services if your electronic device contains saved passwords or access tokens.

 Certain weapons that may be legal to possess in the U.S. are prohibited weapons in Canada, most notably pepper spray, mace and Tasers.
 Under the Canadian Criminal Code, a person can face a maximum of five years in prison for unauthorized possession and five years for unauthorized importation of an illegal weapon.
 If, however, it can be proven that the person, despite knowing that its importation or possession is illegal, imports or possess a prohibited weapon, the maximum penalty increases to ten years imprisonment.

 Canadian law prohibits the unlawful importation or trafficking of controlled substances and narcotics.
-A number of travelers, including Americans, have been arrested for attempting to smuggle khat, an herbal stimulant from East Africa, into Canada.
-Smugglers risk substantial fines, a permanent bar from Canada, and imprisonment.

 It is recommended that prescription medicines be in their original prescription container.
 Suspicious looking or unidentifiable pills found during a search can be tested for narcotics.
 Entry into Canada can be delayed until the tests have completed.
 Moreover, their discovery can lead to being denied entry even if the tests passed.

 Handling disagreements

 A person or organization may disagree with the CBSA about an assessment or decision made by the CBSA.
-If at the border, the Border Services Officer (BSO) or superintendent can be consulted.
+If at the border, the Border Services Officers (BSO) or superintendent can be consulted.
 To address disagreements afterwards, a CBSA office can be contacted.